pappu687/adminer-theme/README.md

 Adminer Theme
 =====================

 Adminer css theme for the best php+mysql admin.
-Here's how it looks like
+Here's what it looks like:

 <img src="http://pappu687.github.io/screenshots/adminer-screenshot.png" width="650px" />

 ### Installation
-Put the two files adminer.css and the adminer-bg.png in the same folder adminer is stored.
-That's all.
+Copy adminer.css to the folder where adminer.php is located.
+Voila.

 ### Updating Adminer

-To update the adminer, just download adminer.php from [adminer.org official site][1] The css can be used without any modification for further releases of adminer.
+To update adminer, download the latest version of adminer.php from [adminer.org official site][1] The css can be used without modification for future releases of adminer.